More

 Similarly, a study of 114 adults with early macular degeneration found that daily goji berry supplementation enhanced retinal pigment density, possibly protecting against macular degeneration progression.

-Goji berries have been used in traditional Chinese medicine for centuries to prevent disease and infection, as well as to naturally boost immunity.
+Goji berries have been used in traditional Chinese medicine for centuries to prevent disease and infection and boost immunity naturally.

 Drinking 4 ounces (120 mL) of goji berry juice each day for 30 days raised immune cell counts and improved general emotions of well-being in 60 older persons, according to a 30-day study.